 The Commission may issue a negative decision, addressed to the Board, where it decides that the proposed use of the Single Resolution Fund would be incompatible with the internal market and cannot be implemented in the form proposed by the Board.
-On receipt of such a decision the Board shall reconsider its proposal and submit a revised proposal to the Commission in accordance with Article 16 and, where applicable, this Article.
+On receipt of such a decision the Board shall reconsider its resolution scheme[...] and prepare [...] a revised resolution scheme[...].